platformsh/platformsh-docs/docs/src/dedicated-gen-3/options.md

 so multiple-AZ deployments should only be considered in cases where they're truly appropriate.

 Multi-AZ deployments are available only on select AWS regions.

+## SFTP accounts

+In addition to SSH accounts, SFTP accounts can be created with a custom user/password that are restricted to certain directories.
+These directories must be one of the writeable [mounts](../../create-apps/app-reference.md#mounts) (or rather, there’s no point assigning them to the read-only code directory).

+There is no cost for this configuration, and it can be requested at any time via a [support ticket](https://console.platform.sh/-/users/~/tickets).
+SSH public key based authentication is also supported on the SFTP account.